How Does Food Waste Affect the Environment?

 Matt Leonard / Supply Chain Dive, data from WRI analysis of FAO

 Food waste is an issue of sustainability.
-And as we've seen with other sustainable development examples and initiatives, we cannot approach food waste by peering only through one lens, solving those issues alone.
+And as we've seen with other sustainable development initiatives, we cannot approach food waste by peering only through one lens, solving those issues alone.

 Often, when people speak about food waste they focus on the money lost and the lives that could be saved.
 It’s an important piece of context to have.
 Across the globe, approximately 800 million people are suffering from severe malnutrition.
 Just a quarter of all wasted food (the 1.3 billion tons mentioned earlier) could feed them.
 Instead, 36 million of them die from lack of food.

 But there’s an environmental impact of food waste, too.
 In this blog, that’s what we’ll explore.